ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ### Unconfined vs confined dispatcher

-The [Unconfined] coroutine dispatcher starts coroutine in the caller thread, until the first suspension point.
+[Unconfined] coroutine dispatcher starts coroutines in the caller thread, until the first suspension point.
 After suspension it resumes in the thread of its next invokation.
 Unconfined dispatcher is used when the coroutine does not consume CPU time nor updates shared data (like UI) that is confined to a specific thread.

 [coroutineContext][CoroutineScope.coroutineContext] is a property inside a coroutine block refrencing the context via [CoroutineScope] interface.
 A parent context can be inherited. [runBlocking] default context is confined to be invoker thread, inheriting it is the same as confining execution to this thread with predictable FIFO scheduling.